- Home

 Service and Monitoring

-Each vendor has different fees and costs associated with the monthly maintenance and service.
+Each vendor has different fees and costs associated with the maintenance and service.
 You should consult with different vendors to understand these fees and costs and to ensure you are comfortable with the vendor you choose.
 With that being said, you should expect monthly fees and costs to be around $100 per month.
 You may qualify for reduced fees and costs, but you need to complete the Reduced Fee for Ignition Interlock Service and Monitoring form and submit it to the DVS.
 The DVS does not disclose the qualification requirements, so there is no basis to guess as to whether or not you may be eligible.

 Ignition Interlock Breath Test